Last chance to snag the best Prime Day tech deals

 Prime Day tech accessory deals

-From streaming sticks to smartwatches, there are still plenty of excellent deals available on tech accessories.
+From streaming sticks and soundbars to smartwatches and gaming gear, there are still plenty of excellent deals available on tech accessories.

 Amazon Fire TV Stick 4K Streaming Device for $24.99 (Save $25)